quarkusio/quarkus-super-heroes/README.md

 Once started the main application will be exposed at `http://localhost:8080`.
 If you want to watch the [Event Statistics UI](event-statistics), that will be available at `http://localhost:8085`.

 If you launched Prometheus monitoring, Prometheus will be available at `http://localhost:9090`.
+The Apicurio Registry will be available at `http://localhost:8086`.

 ## Deploying to Kubernetes
 Pre-built images for all of the applications in the system can be found at [`quay.io/quarkus-super-heroes`](http://quay.io/quarkus-super-heroes).